-During this quarter, there has not been any significant news relating to the implementation of Regulation 994/2010 in the region.
+There were significant developments during this quarter relating to the implementation of Regulation 994/2010 in the region.

 4.1.4 Balancing

 This project aims to allow the region to be in full compliance with the provisions of the Balancing Network Code, by means of contributing to the finalisation of ENTSOG's Network Code with the experience gained at the national and regional level, investigating the use of the existing and coming organised gas markets in the region for the procurement of gas for balancing purposes, analysing the current configuration of the balancing zones in the region and their possible integration and, as a result, launching a pilot project for a common balancing platform integrating balancing systems in the region.